lvce-editor/git/README.md

 ## Credits

-Extension is based on https://github.com/microsoft/vscode/tree/main/extensions/git by the Microsoft (License MIT)
+This extension is based on https://github.com/microsoft/vscode/tree/main/extensions/git by Microsoft (License MIT)